paulOsinski/arenawarriors-prototype/README.md

 This script simulates combat between all possible combinations of PLAYERS at each LEVEL.
 It stores the cards used and the results of combat (Player 1 wins, Player 2 wins, or draw).

+### How Do I Run It?

+Currently, this only runs using Node.js commands from the terminal.